Childe Hassam, American Impressionist Catalog of the exhibition edited by H. Barbara Weinberg

 Race Man: The Rise and Fall of the ‘Fighting Editor’ John Mitchell Jr. by Ann Field Alexander

-John Brewerteaches in the Humanities and Social Sciences Division at the California Institute of Technology.
-His most recent book is A Sentimental Murder: Love and Madness in the Eighteenth Century.
-(June 2008)
+John Brewer teaches in the Humanities and Social Sciences Division at the California Institute of Technology.
+He is currently working on a book on Vesuvius in the eighteenth and nineteenth centuries.
+(October 2015)

 Stephen Kinzer, a former New York Times bureau chief in Nicaragua, is a visiting fellow at the Watson Institute for International Studies at Brown.
 His new book is The Brothers: John Foster Dulles, Allen Dulles, and Their Secret World War.
 (December 2013)